Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-05-05-helping-kids-who-struggle-at-school.md

 <img class="photo-horiz" src="/images/2014/05/article-2131790-12A63D8A000005DC-458_964x1216-811x1024.jpg" />

-<p <a href="http://www.dailymail.co.uk/news/article-2131790/When-playtime-wasnt-ruled-elf-safety.html">Children on a Swansea climbing frame,   1939 (Getty images)</a></p>
+<a href="http://www.dailymail.co.uk/news/article-2131790/When-playtime-wasnt-ruled-elf-safety.html">Children on a Swansea climbing frame,   1939 (Getty images)</a>

 Australian author and 'resilience specialist' Maggie Dent often has a wonderful take on raising kids.
 Back at school for the term,   I hope all of your little ones are settling in,   thriving and happy.
 If you have hit a bump in the road though - school refusal, bullying or other worries, Maggie has some excellent advice on how to proceed.